 Consider a different scenario- you have been diagnosed with advanced multiple myeloma.
 It is clear to you that the conventional, FDA approved, standard-of-care therapies are not curative.
 Not only is the standard-of-care not curative, it probably entails nasty side effects.

-I don’t mean that your prognosis is to live for 5 years, I mean that the conventional therapies are highly toxic, and, if you are honest with yourself, convey a good chance of NOT making it five years.
+I don’t mean to say that your prognosis is to live for 5 years, I mean that the conventional therapies are highly toxic, and, if you are honest with yourself, convey a good chance of NOT making it five years.

 What do you do?
 Again, the studies below show that both green tea extract and curcumin enhance the efficacy of a number of conventional chemotherapies.
 Further both green tea extract and curcumin limit the toxicity of many conventional chemotherapies reducing possible side effects, reducing the damage you your body that comes with toxicity.

 I am a long-term multiple myeloma survivor and MM cancer coach.
 To learn more about how non-toxic supplements can help you scroll down the page to post a question or comment and I will reply to you ASAP.

 “The research within the last several years in vitro and in vivo (animal models) showed that curcumin can sensitize cancer cells to different chemotherapeutic agents that are commonly used for Multiple Myeloma treatment…

 Preclinical studies on Curcumin and chemotherapeutic agents are expected to lead to clinical trials that will improve the treatment outcome for the patients with Multiple Myeloma…”